sobjornstad/PSDaylog/README.md

 between the opening and closing lines, but this is not required by Daylog.

-Last comes the closing line, which begins with `#end` followed by the entry type:
+Last comes the closing line, which begins with `.end` followed by the entry type:

 ```
-#end entrytype
+.end entrytype
 ```

-The # must always be the very first character on the line, with no whitespace before it.
+The `.` to begin or end an entry must be the very first character on the line, with no whitespace before it.

 You must end an entry before opening a new one, and the entry type must match that of the opening line that came before it.